Ann Bannon: Rediscovery

-Ann Bannon's books began to fade away from publishing memory after initial publication, especially after Gold Medal Books went out of business.
+Bannon's books began to fade away from publishing memory after initial publication, especially after Gold Medal Books went out of business.
 In 1975, however, Bannon was asked to include four of her books in Arno Press's library edition of Homosexuality: Lesbians and Gay Men in Society, History and Literature.
 Then, in 1983, Barbara Grier of the lesbian publishing company Naiad Press actively tracked Bannon down and reissued the books in new covers.
 Grier discussed the novels, answering the question of who among lesbian paperback authors should be highlighted: "Ann Bannon.
 Without even a discussion ...
 In terms of actual influence, sales, everything, Bannon."

 Bannon did not outwardly advertise the fact that the books had been released again in her department at Sacramento State.
 Not being tenured, she was unsure how the information would be received.
 However, word got out: "I was jet-propelled out of the closet.
 People stared at me around campus, and the PE majors all waved.
 My chairman told me to put the books into my promotion file, and one of my colleagues told me my file was the only one that was any fun."
 She often received small recognitions from students and faculty who were pleased and surprised, once getting a bouquet of flowers from a student.
 She said of the rediscovery, "I was so ready for something fresh and exciting in my life.
 It had seemed to me, up to that point, that not only had the books and the characters died, so had Ann Bannon."
 However, following a bitter divorce, and just as the Naiad Press editions of her books were released, Bannon endured a bout of chronic fatigue syndrome, which she connects to repressing herself for so long.
 "You've got to think that it's connected, somehow.
 At the time I denied it fiercely, but I really think I beat myself up horribly, in ways I'll never know."